Top 12 Luxury Ski Resorts in France

 Chamonix: The Birthplace of Alpinism

-Located at the center of the 3 Vallées ski area, Méribel Station is known for its traditional Savoyard architecture, with wooden, stone, and slate chalets, giving it an authentic charm and a warm atmosphere.
-The village, discovered by British Colonel Lord Lindsay, has remained the rendezvous point for privileged families who enjoy both winter sports and traditions.
+Located in the heart of the 3 Vallées ski area, Méribel Station is renowned for its traditional Savoyard architecture, where wooden, stone and slate chalets create an authentic and inviting atmosphere.
+Originally discovered by British Colonel Lord Lindsay, this picturesque village has remained a cherished retreat for privileged families who value both winter sports and Alpine traditions.

 Large families will joyfully gather in the 2 luxury chalets of Méribel Doron, located at the foot of the Rond-Point des Pistes.
-Each chalet accommodates up to 12 people in 4 spacious bedrooms and meets the needs of all generations and friends: ski-in / ski-out experience for an immediate adrenaline rush, private indoor pool, and spa for deep relaxation.
+Each chalet accommodates up to 12 guests in 4 spacious bedrooms and meets the needs of all generations and friends: ski-in/ski-out experience for an immediate adrenaline rush, private indoor pool and spa for deep relaxation.

-Those who want to combine the benefits of a luxury hotel with the intimacy of an apartment opt for the luxury duplex penthouse of Méribel Belvédère.
-This true eagle's nest can accommodate 15 people in 7 cozy bedrooms and offers a 25-meter indoor pool, a bar, and a kids' room to entertain the youngest.
+For those who want to combine the benefits of luxury hotel amenities with the intimacy of an apartment, the luxury duplex penthouse of Méribel Belvédère is the perfect choice.
+This true eagle's nest can accommodate 15 guests in 7 cozy bedrooms and offers a 25-meter indoor pool, a bar and a kids' room to entertain the little ones.
 Need more bedrooms?
 Simply rent additional apartments in the same building.

 Val Thorens, Skiing at the Highest Altitudes